mindustry-space/pulverizer/README.md

 Pulverizer is a Mindustry mod that scrapes data from the game's content into JSON files.

+Output data is available in [the sand repository](https://github.com/mindustry-space/sand).

 ## Installation

 Pulverizer can be installed using the game's built-in mod browser.